-Sanitize HTML Input: Preventing XSS While Allowing Safe Markup
+Sanitize HTML Input: Prevent XSS, Allow Safe Markup

 How to sanitize HTML from user input to prevent XSS.
 DOMPurify, sanitize-html, and allowlist-based approaches with security tradeoffs explained.